Invicton-Labs/public-lambda-layers/README.md

 Invicton Labs makes no claim to ownership or copyright of any layer contents that were pulled from an external source (e.g. PyPI).
 All layer content is licensed under the license of the original external content.

-Similarly, Invicton Labs provides no warranty for the contents of the layers.
+Invicton Labs provides no warranty for the contents of the layers.